Killing of Lucas Leonard

-In October 2015, 19-year-old Lucas from Chadwicks, New York, died from injuries sustained during an hours-long 'counseling' session at his church, the Word of Life Christian Church in Chadwicks, Oneida County, New York.
-Both he and his 17-year old brother (who survived, albeit with severe injuries), were repeatedly beaten by parishioners during the session, and among those indicted in connection with the beating were Leonard's own parents and older sister.
+In October 2015, 19-year-old Lucas Leonard died from injuries sustained during repeated and severe beatings at the Word of Life Christian Church in Chadwicks, New York.
+The beatings were part of "spiritual counseling" for Lucas and his 17-year old brother Christopher, who survived with severe injuries.
+The two were repeatedly assaulted by a group of parishioners, which included church leaders and the Leonard brothers' parents and older sister.

 Background

+The Word of Life Christian Church was based in a former school in Chadwicks.
+Starting out as an ordinary Pentecostal church, it became more cult-like after pastor Jerry Irwin began manipulating other members.
+An uncle of the Leonard children said that after he decided not to join the church in the 1990s, church leadership forbade the children from having contact with him.
+After Jerry Irwin died, his daughter, Tiffanie Irwin, assumed the primary leadership role.

-The Chadwicks Word of Life Christian Church reportedly started out as an ordinary Pentecostal church before becoming ever more cult-like after pastor Jerry Irwin retook control and began shaming and controlling other members.
-One of Irwin's relatives accused Lucas of having been involved in witchcraft and voodoo, but these accusations were refuted by police.
-Authorities have stated that the torture was instead prompted by Lucas' desire to leave the church.
+Tiffanie Irwin accused Lucas of having been involved in witchcraft and voodoo, but the police said there was no evidence supporting that accusation.
+Authorities have stated that the torture was prompted by Lucas' desire to leave the church.

 Incident

-On the night of October 11, 2015, following a Sunday church meeting, Leonard was allegedly subject to an all-night counseling session in the church attended by about 30 parishioners, including his parents and older sister.
-The meeting was reportedly held after Leonard expressed a desire to leave the church.
-Lucas and his 17-year-old brother, Christopher, were allegedly beaten continuously.
+On the night of October 11, 2015, following a Sunday church meeting, Lucas Leonard was subject to an all-night church counseling session, led by Tiffanie Irwin and attended by about 30 parishioners, including Leonard's parents and older sister.
+The meeting was held after Leonard expressed a desire to leave the church.
+Lucas and his 17-year-old brother, Christopher, were beaten continuously.
 According to witness testimony, the session lasted 14 hours and ended when the parishioners thought Lucas was dead.
 Lucas died in hospital the next day.
 Autopsy results revealed "multiple contusions from blunt-force trauma to the torso and extremities", including blows to the genital area.